vitodeploy/docs/docs/servers/monitoring.md

 VitoDeploy enables you to monitor your servers' resource usages like CPU Load, Memory, and Disk usage.

+We offer you 2 ways so you can monitor your servers.

+- Remote Monitor (No agent required)
+- Vito Agent (Via an agent installed on your server)

+## Remote Monitor

+If you chose to use the Remote Monitor, Vito will check your servers every minute to extract their resource usages.

+## Install Remote Monitor

+To install Remote Monitor you just need to go to the Services and hit the Install button on the Remote Monitor service under the Supported Services section.

+After the installation was successful, You can navigate to the Metrics page and view the statistics.

+Keep in mind that it will take a couple of minutes to collect enough data to visualize them.

 ## Vito Agent

 To enable Vito to monitor your servers you need to install the VitoAgent service first on your server.